helmut-hoffer-von-ankershoffen/starbridge/CONTRIBUTING.md

-# Contributing to starbridge
+# Contributing to Starbridge

-Thank you for considering contributing to starbridge!
+Thank you for considering contributing to Starbridge!

-## Development Environment Setup
+## Setup

-Clone this GitHub repository via ```git clone git@github.com:helmut-hoffer-von-ankershoffen/starbridge.git``` and change into the directory of your local starbridge repository: ```cd starbridge```
+Clone this GitHub repository via ```git clone git@github.com:helmut-hoffer-von-ankershoffen/starbridge.git``` and change into the directory of your local Starbridge repository: ```cd starbridge```

 Install the dependencies: